MurkyPerki/murkyperki.github.io/src/content/projects/features-collection.md

   # poster: "/Features-Collection/features-thumb.png"

 lessons:
-  - Isolating one mechanic at a time makes it easier to iterate on feel.
+  - Isolating one mechanic at a time makes it easier to iterate on the feel.
   - Small throwaway prototypes are a good way to test ideas before committing to full projects.
 ---